sashakrupskaya/github-actions/README.md

-# Task 30: Create User
+# Task 40: Get Users and Filter Them

-**Time to complete:** 3 days
+**Deadline:** 2 days

 ### Prerequisites

-Before starting this task, you should refer to the information and lessons learned from the previous tasks, as well as review the provided Swagger documentation for the relevant endpoints.
+Before starting this task, refer to the information and insights gained from previous tasks, as well as review the provided Swagger documentation for the relevant endpoints.

 ### Task Description

 Complete the following tasks using the provided requirements and Swagger documentation for the corresponding endpoints:

-1. **Write Auto-Tests for User Creation:**
+1. **Write Tests for User Retrieval and Filtering:**
-   - Develop automated tests to ensure the user creation functionality works according to the specified requirements.
+   - Develop automated tests to ensure the functionality for retrieving and filtering users works according to the specified requirements.

 2. **Bug Reporting (If Applicable):**
    - If you encounter any bugs, report them using a standard template.
 Recommended fields include: